-In actual fact, even if these notices say the new lease is for twelve months in the future, the interim rent can be from six months in the future because that is the earliest date that could have been possible.
+In actual fact, even if these notices say the new lease is for twelve months in the future, the interim rent can be from six months in the future because that is the earliest possible date.

-And this takes effect whether or not a new lease is accepted or not, as this is an interim-rent even if only for a short while if renewal negotiation don’t materialise into anything.
+And this takes effect whether or not a new lease is accepted or not, as this is an interim-rent even if only for a short period of time.

 2. The Application Date

-This is the date when an interim rent is actually applied for to the court, which could actually be after the above appropriate date of when it then takes effect back-dated.
+This is the application date when an interim rent is applied to the court, which could be after the above appropriate date of when it then takes effect retrospectively.

-This can now be made by either the landlord or tenant, and although flexibility to do afterwards there is a limit of up to six months after the current lease end date in order to stop a long hold-over period and things dragging on.
+In regards to when this interim rent application can be made by either the landlord or tenant, although there is the flexibility to apply after a Section 25 or 26 notice has been served, there is a limit of up to six months after the current lease end date, in order to stop a long holding-over period and matters dragging on.

-Therefore you do have the opportunity to wait for the actual application on the back of deciding what any new lease and rent is and whether an interim rent claim is beneficial, but just being aware of not leaving it too late.
+Therefore, you do have the opportunity to wait for the actual application after deciding what any new lease and rent is, and whether an interim rent claim is beneficial; but still be aware of not leaving it too late.

 3. The Amount Due

-The final part then is what the amount of this interim rent is, and seeing if all this process is actually worth it.
+The final part then is what the amount of this interim rent is, and see if this whole process is actually worthwhile.

-After all the former rent should still be being charged and paid, it’s just the increase or decrease amount before the new level kicks in later under the new lease.
+After all, the former rent should still be charged and paid; it’s just the increased or decreased amount before the new level kicks in under the new lease.

-In reality there is often a small deduction of say 10% to reflect this shorter period, but every situation is different.
+In reality, there can be a small deduction of say 10% to reflect this shorter period, but every situation is different.

 And because you assume the reality of the property rather than a hypothetical one, even things like a tenant’s fit-out still being there is assumed, for better or worse when it comes to the rental level.

-But there are two scenarios where you will need to make an adjustment under clause 24c as exceptions one or two.
+But there are two scenarios where you will need to make an adjustment under clause 24c of the Landlord & Tenant Act 1954 as exceptions one or two.

 What to do in the Interim

-Therefore if you’re involved with this middle-period between two leases on a commercial property then it’s important to quickly understand what adjustment-rent is at stake and both what it is and when it’s due from.
+Therefore, if you’re involved with this middle-period between two leases on a commercial property, then it’s important to quickly understand what adjustment-rent is at stake and both what it is and when it’s due.

-Whether you’re a landlord wanting to receive as much as possible, a tenant wanting to reduce further, or a middle-man advisor stuck in the middle - a lot can be at stake and come as a nasty (or pleasant) surprise at the end if not accounted for correctly.
+Whether you’re a landlord wanting to receive as much rent as possible, a tenant wanting to reduce further, or a middle-man advisor stuck in the middle - a lot can be at stake, and come as a nasty (or pleasant) surprise if not accounted for correctly.

-In the end it may not be worth the hassle and cost of going through the formal route with solicitors and court application, and you can agree something sensible - but it’s still worth a sanity-check in the meantime.
+In the end, it may not be worth the hassle and cost of going through the formal route with solicitors and court application, and you can agree to something sensible; but still worth a sanity-check in the meantime.

 Need More Help?